 If you sell on the Discogs marketplace, the Account page shows a Seller Orders panel with every open and recent order.
 Filter by status, search by buyer or release title, and open any order for full details — items, shipping address, buyer info, and the full message thread.
 Advance the status through Discogs' seller state machine (New Order → Payment Received → Shipped, etc.) and reply to buyers inline with the 💬 quick-reply composer, or open the detail modal for longer messages.
 A badge on the section header shows how many orders have unread activity since you last looked.

 Save any search and re-run it with one click.
-Saved searches persist across sessions.
+Saved searches persist across sessions and sync to your account.

-When you create an account, we store your email address (provided by our authentication provider, Clerk) and any Discogs credentials you choose to connect — either a Personal Access Token or OAuth access credentials.
+When you create an account, we store your email address (provided by our authentication provider, Clerk) and, if you connect your Discogs account, the OAuth access credentials returned by Discogs.

 When you sync your Discogs account, we store a local copy of your collection, wantlist, marketplace inventory (listings), list metadata, list items, and — if you sell on Discogs — your seller order history including buyer usernames, shipping addresses, order items, totals, and the full message thread for each order.
 This includes per-copy metadata for your collection items (folder assignment, rating, instance notes, and date added) so that multiple owned copies of the same release can be tracked independently.
 We also cache your Discogs profile information (username, avatar, location, marketplace currency, and account stats including seller/buyer ratings) for display on the Account page.